By Dr. Chris Meletis N. D.

 However, practitioners of natural medicine are very excited with the many dramatic turn-arounds toward health that many of their patients have experienced with the use of mineral supplementation.
 A common example of this is the treatment of migraine headaches with magnesium.
 Recent statistics suggest that 18 percent of women and six percent of men suffer from migraine and those numbers are increasing.2 The Centers for Disease Control reported a 60-percent increase in the disease from 1980 to 1989.3 Migraine headaches occur when the blood vessels in the brain spasm and constrict.
 Soon after this constriction occurs, the blood vessels then reflexively open, or dilate.
 When the vessels become dilated, they occupy more space in the brain, activating nearby pain receptors.
 It is speculated that an imbalance of mineral stores in the body can lead to this spasm of the blood vessels.
 Many researchers have suggested magnesium plays an important role in migraine attacks.
 The activities of magnesium in the body include preventing blood vessel spasm, inhibiting blood clotting, and stabilizing cell membranes, all of which are involved in migraine develoment4.
 Magnesium concentration exerts an effect on neurotransmitter production and receptors, pro-inflammatory molecules, and other migraine-related chemicals in the brain.5 Recent evidence suggests up to 50 percent of migraine patients have lowered levels of tissue magnesium during an acute migraine attack.6 Another study discovered brain magnesium concentrations were 19 percent lower in patients during migraine attack compared to healthy controls.7 Because recent research strongly indicates a magnesium deficiency in migraine headaches, natural medicine practitioners prescribe magnesium along with other trace minerals as a primary treatment for this condition with great success.

 Because of their widespread distribution throughout the metabolic workings of the human body, trace minerals are integral to the functioning of one of the body’s largest organ systems, the muscles.
 Mainly, magnesium plays a large role in the relaxation of muscles following their contraction.
 Without this vital nutrient, it would be impossible for the muscles of the human body to function.
 Muscle cramps are prevalent in western society due to lack of intake of an appropriate amount of minerals.
 One easy, straightforward cure for muscle cramping is supplementation with magnesium and other trace minerals, as they allow the muscles to function smoothly and correctly.
-The role of magnesium in relieving cramped muscles also makes it a highly appropriate therapy for the muscle pain associated with fibromyalgia, a condition that is often treated successfully by practitioners of natural medicine.
-These practitioners often use high doses of magnesium and other trace mineral combinations to reduce the painful and tender muscles that are so common in fibromyalgia patients.

 Another condition that is successfully treated with magnesium and trace minerals is Chronic Fatigue Syndrome.
 People with this condition often experience profound muscle aches and weakness.
 It has been shown that in order for proper muscle contraction and relaxation to occur, magnesium and calcium need to be present in proper amounts in the body, which can be difficult to achieve even on a standard healthy diet.
 Additionally, magnesium and mineral supplementation may decrease the pain involved with sports-related injuries and excessive physical activity.
 As we use our muscular system, it is slowly depleted of these minerals, making replacement a top priority.
 Others signs of magnesium deficiency include disorientation, depression, tingling, numbness, seizures, abnormal heart rhythms in addition to muscle spasms and cramps.8,9